+1 recommendations for the Highway of Tears.

+2 MS. WENDY VAN TONGEREN: And that is

-1 available online, isn't it?
+3 available online, isn't it?
 Everything okay?

-2 MS. GLADYS RADEK: Yeah.
+4 MS. NAZIEL RADEK: Yeah.
 She just reminded

-3 me that we walked all the way from Prince Rupert to Terrace
+5 me that we walked all the way from Prince Rupert to Terrace

-4 and then we leapfrogged from Terrace through to Prince
+6 and then we leapfrogged from Terrace through to Prince

-5 George.
+7 George.

-6 MS. WENDY VAN TONGEREN: Okay, and who was
+8 MS. WENDY VAN TONGEREN: Okay, and who was

-7 that lady who
+9 that lady who

-8 MS. GLADYS RADEK: That was Betty Joseph.
+10 MS. NAZIEL RADEK: That was Betty Joseph.

-9 That's Florence's sister.
+11 That's Florence's sister.

-10 MS. WENDY VAN TONGEREN: Oh, okay.
+12 MS. WENDY VAN TONGEREN: Oh, okay.
 Great.

-11 MS. GLADYS RADEK: Yes, and if it wasn't for
+13 MS. NAZIEL RADEK: Yes, and if it wasn't for

-12 Betty Joseph, Florence, Gracie Holland, Brigitta Bartlett,
+14 Betty Joseph, Florence, Gracie Holland, Brigitta Bartlett,

-13 and our family, we were the ones that initiated that walk
+15 and our family, we were the ones that initiated that walk

-14 and we walked together as a family to honour all the women
+16 and we walked together as a family to honour all the women

-15 that were missing from the Highway of Tears.
+17 that were missing from the Highway of Tears.

-16 MS. WENDY VAN TONGEREN: And I was saying
+18 MS. WENDY VAN TONGEREN: And I was saying

-17 when this lady sorry, what was her first name again?
+19 when this lady sorry, what was her first name again?

-18 MS. GLADYS RADEK: Betty.
+20 MS. NAZIEL RADEK: Betty.

-19 MS. WENDY VAN TONGEREN: Betty when she
+21 MS. WENDY VAN TONGEREN: Betty when she

-20 came forward that I actually have a copy of the
+22 came forward that I actually have a copy of the

-21 recommendations because it's available online, isn't it,
+23 recommendations because it's available online, isn't it,

-22 those 32 recommendations?
+24 those 32 recommendations?

-23 MS. GLADYS RADEK: Yes.
+25 MS. NAZIEL RADEK: Yes.

-24 MS. WENDY VAN TONGEREN: So I don't know.

-25 know that you have the experience that you've already